I made $100M+ betting on NBA games, now I own a pro soccer team

 Haralabos Voulgaris

-I was making a lot so I started out as a skycap in the summertime I was printing money and I was making I started out as a skycap I realized that the saturday sunday ships were very profitable because we had american fishing travel that were to put coming on these boats and they'd have to take a charter plane to go fishing somewhere in northern canada and those days you're making 4 or $500 in an eight hour shift easy
+I was making a lot.
+I started out as a skycap in the summertime.
+I was *printing money*, and I was making—well, I started out as a skycap.
+I realized that the Saturday–Sunday shifts were very profitable because we had American fishing travelers coming on these boats.
+They'd have to take a charter plane to go fishing somewhere in northern Canada.
+In those days you were making $400 or $500 in an eight‑hour shift—easy.

 Sam Parr